SpringXy/N1ckArg.github.io/README.md

       "kevin": "THE SILLYYYYYYYYYYYYYYYYYYYYYYYYYYYY!!!",
       "cassiopeia": "My little brother who has been one of the most amazing people I´ve known", "she": "https://youtu.be/Y0XkS6rTBHE?si=rRcvk8sw9LaNRWkp",
-      "sour": "not everything on life are rainbows...
-ZANKOW IF YOU DARE MAKE A F****** REFERENCE TO FLAVOR RAVE OR RAINBOW SORBET CUZ OF THIS IM GOING TO KI-", "sweet": "I wish my childhood was...
+      "sour": "Not everything in life is rainbows...
+ZANKOW, IF YOU DARE MAKE A F****** REFERENCE TO FLAVOR RAVE OR RAINBOW SORBET CUZ OF THIS, I'M GOING TO KI-", "sweet": "I wish my childhood was...
 ZANKOW DON'T YOU DARE" };